TJU-DRL-LAB/AI-Optimizer/README.md

 - **For practitioners**,  we release a serials of **efficient, scalable, well-performed** and **easy to use** MARL algorithms which achieve superior performance in the typical benchmarks of the MARL research community.

-  - For example, the API-QMIX, API-VDN, API-MAPPO and API-MADDPG algorithms proposed in paper ["API: Boosting Multi-Agent Reinforcement Learning via Agent-Permutation-Invariant Networks"](https://arxiv.org/pdf/2203.05285.pdf) achieves  State-Of-The-Art Performance in the [StarCraft Multi-Agent Challenge (SMAC)](https://github.com/oxwhirl/smac) and [Multi-agent Particle Environment](https://github.com/openai/multiagent-particle-envs) benchmarks, which achieves **100% win-rates in almost all hard and super-hard SMAC scenarios (never achieved before)**.
+  - For example, the API-QMIX, API-VDN, API-MAPPO and API-MADDPG algorithms proposed in our paper ["API: Boosting Multi-Agent Reinforcement Learning via Agent-Permutation-Invariant Networks"](https://arxiv.org/pdf/2203.05285.pdf) achieve State-Of-The-Art Performance in the [StarCraft Multi-Agent Challenge (SMAC)](https://github.com/oxwhirl/smac) and [Multi-agent Particle Environment](https://github.com/openai/multiagent-particle-envs) benchmarks, which achieves **100% win-rates in almost all hard and super-hard SMAC scenarios (never achieved before)**.
   - **We strongly recommend** that practitioners **try and use our API-Network solution FIRST** when solving practical MARL problems (because it is very easy to use and does work very well) !
 We hope our works can promote the deployment and landing of MARL in more real-world applications.

   See more [here](https://github.com/TJU-DRL-LAB/AI-Optimizer/tree/main/multiagent-rl).